- Concrete Patio Info

 Distinctive Concrete offers the following maintenance plan:

 1. Rinse dirt/debris off stamped concrete surface with a garden hose or pressure washer.

 2. Apply a small amount of liquid dish soap to surface and scrub with a push broom.

 3. Rinse well with a garden hose or pressure washer until there is no sign of soapsuds.

-4. DRY surface completely by using a leaf blower or by waiting 24 hours to air dry.
+4. DRY surface completely with a leaf blower or wait 24 hours to air dry.

 DO NOT APPLY SEALER TO A DAMP/WET SURFACE.

 5. Once the surface is completely dry, apply the sealer as follows:

 - Stir in one jar of Anti-Skid material to a 5-gallon pail of sealer.